Narayana108/vedic_knowledge/nimbark_sampraday_articles/an_introduction_to_nimbark_sampraday.md

 One attains liberation or residency only by attaining prem (divine love) for Radha and Krishna.
 Attaining prem (love of God) is ultimately only possible through grace.
 Even though grace is causeless, the devotee has to make an effort from his side as well, its works both ways.
 The devotee has to do his utmost best to please his Guru and follow the instuctions given in the Vedic literature and peform his daily spiritual practises.

-### Descriptions of Vrindavan
+### Descriptions of Nitya Vrindavan

 There is no such thing as illusion, old age, diseases, scarcity or envy in Vrindavan.
 Every single soul that resides there is a perfected being with the same nature and qualities as Shri Krishna Himself.

 Even though all events happen in a sequintial manner, time does not exist in this realm and one moment could be even billions of years.

-Vrindavan dhams beauty and splendour is beyond words, everything including the inanimate objects is concious and luminous.
+Vrindavan dhams beauty and splendour is beyond words, everything including the inanimate objects are concious and luminous.
 When the gem studded golden path ways radiance blends with the reflection of the self luminous plants, it creates a holographic duplication of the plants, these holograms looks so real that the deers think they are real plants and try to eat them !
 Any fruit tree can supply one with every single kind of fruit imaginable and these fruits are unlike the fruits in the material realm, they are always fresh, visually appealing, ripe, fragrant, delicious and have different kinds of flavours that we dont even know of !
 There are enchanting fountains pouring out rare gems instead of water.
 In and around the palace where the Radha and Krishna live are peacocks, parrots, deers, flower gardens, groves, forests, the yamuna river and natural vedic architected ponds.

 In Vrindavan the only goal of life is to love, serve, play and live a life centered around pleasing the divine couple.
 All the activities performed and ever fresh and increase with bliss, nothing including bliss is ever exhausted or reaches a saturation point.